AnasAlsoliman/multihop-broadcast/README.md

 # multihop-broadcast
-Light-Weight Multi-hop Broadcast Protocol for Ad-Hoc Networks
+This is the main repo for the Light-Weight Multi-hop Broadcast Protocol for Ad-Hoc Networks.
+The source-code will be populated soon after some final cleanups.